 Settlement of Awards.
-The appreciation distribution upon exercise of a stock appreciation right may be paid in cash, shares of our common stock, any combination of these means, or any other form of consideration determined by the Board.
+The appreciation distribution upon exercise of a stock appreciation right may be paid in cash, shares of our common stock, or any other form of consideration determined by the Board.

 Vesting.
 Stock appreciation rights vest and become exercisable at the rate specified in the stock appreciation right agreement as determined by the Board.